Skip to main content

 private-vm outbound policyALL 0.0.0.0/0 ALL

 Step 4.
-Create instances by availability zone
+Create private instances by availability zone

 Basic information- Name: az-a-vm